Applied Mathematician · Numerical Methods · AI Silicon

 Writing

-Posts on AI, physics, and hardware
+Posts on AI compute, physics, and math

 Research